stg-tud/sootkeeper/README.md

 Any listed Analysis can then be run with `runAnalysis <analysisName> <Optional Parameter>`.

+In Addition there is the command `updateAnalysis`(short version:`ua`) which reloads the provided Analysis or the one which was run last if none is provided into the framework.

+The command `rep` repeats the previously run analysis with the same arguments, so that you can run the commands ua, and rep when you have replaced an anlysis with a newer version.

 ## Implement your own Analysis
 The easiest way to implement an modular analysis is creating a maven project and extending our framework.